Josh Kennedy (footballer, born 1987): Senior career

-On 10 April 2015, Kennedy kicked 10 goals again against Carlton.
+On 10 April 2015, Kennedy kicked ten goals again against Carlton.
 It was the third time that he brought up the double figures, kicking 6 of his 10 goals in the third quarter.
 His tenth goal for the night was also his 300th for his career.
-At the end of the Home and Away season, Kennedy finished with 75 goals and became the second West Coast player to win the Coleman Medal.
+At the end of the home-and-away season, Kennedy finished with 75 goals and became the second West Coast player to win the Coleman Medal.

-On 21 May 2016, after kicking 5 goals in the previous match, Kennedy bagged 7 goals against Port Adelaide to bring his career tally to 400 goals.
-He went on to secure back to back Coleman Medals in the same year, scoring a total of 82 goals.
+On 21 May 2016, after kicking 5 goals in the previous match, Kennedy bagged seven goals against Port Adelaide to bring his career tally to 400 goals.
+He went on to secure back-to-back Coleman Medals in the same year, scoring a total of 82 goals.

 Kennedy kicked his 500th career goal in Round 20 of the 2017 AFL season.
 He then kicked his 500th goal for West Coast two weeks later in Round 22, becoming only the second player in club history to do so (after Peter Sumich).

 On 29 April 2018, Kennedy became West Coast's all-time leading goalkicker, overtaking Sumich with his 515th goal for the Eagles during the Western Derby.
 Kennedy scored three goals in West Coast's 2018 premiership win.

-In July 2022, Kennedy kicked his 700th goal for West Coast against Carlton, and a month later announced his retirement from the AFL.
+In July 2022, Kennedy kicked his 700th goal for West Coast against Carlton, and a month later he announced his retirement from the AFL.

-Kennedy decided to make his final game a home game in the Round 21 match against Adelaide on Sunday, August 7, 2022.
-Despite Adelaide winning by 16 points, Kennedy recorded an 8-goal and 2 behinds haul and was chaired off to a standing ovation and a guard of honour by both teams.
+Kennedy decided to make his final game a home game in the Round 21 match against Adelaide on Sunday, 7 August 2022.
+Despite Adelaide winning by 16 points, Kennedy recorded an 8-goal haul and was chaired off to a standing ovation and a guard of honour by both teams.
 In a gesture of appreciation, Kennedy personally shook the hands of the entire Adelaide team, including their entire on-field support staff.